AlibabaCloudDocs/kms/intl.en-US/API Reference/Certificate/CertificatePublicKeyVerify.md

 Verifies a digital signature by using a specified certificate.

-Limit: The signature algorithm in the request parameters must match the key type.
+The signature algorithm in the request parameters must match the key type.
 The following table describes the mapping between signature algorithms and key types.

 |Algorithm